The Computer

 The Computer Ghost is based on true events.
 My daughter Liza's game disappeared.
 A princess with shifting eyes appeared.
 The hacker behind it was named Phoenix.
 This book introduces real ghosts from Hungarian history — Rozina, Ilona, István, Zsuzsanna — and real locations: Vasad Castle and the Csévharaszt church ruin.

 Late one evening, in the quiet hour after supper, my daughter Liza opened her game and found it gone.
 In its place was a princess with shifting eyes who knew her name.
-I had been tracking a hacker called Phoenix for months.
-The two stories, it turned out, were one story.
+In the late 1980s and early 1990s, I had spent years tracking a hacker called Phoenix.
+Those two stories, separated by thirty years, quietly became one.

 The Computer Ghost is what I wrote afterwards — a quiet, magical novel for readers ages 8 to 13 — and for ages 5 to 7 when a grown-up reads it aloud at bedtime.
 It is true and it is not.
 The ghosts in it are real people from Hungarian history.
 The places are real places you can visit.